moll-dev/Python-Scripts/README.md

 Python-Scripts
 ==============

-A directory of hand python scripts.
+A directory of handy python scripts.